Pick Up Locations

 - Return accommodation transfers (Cooktown)

-Approx. 5 kilometres walking
+Approx. 5 kilometres of walking over uneven ground.

 What to Bring

 Quote tour code BWRAE

 *Please note that this experience requires 5 kilometres of walking on uneven ground.

 My husband and I have just done the Half Day Rock Art Experience with Dylan and we were thrilled with the tour.
 Dylan showed us 5 rock art sites on Normanby Station which is run as a beef producing property by his family.
 The sites are not open to the general public and must be seen on a guided tour.
 You would never find them without a knowledgable guide!
 Three sites can not be photographed because of cultural respect.
 The other 2 sites can be photographed.
 All 5 rock art sites are amazing, and Dylan explained the cultural significance of each site as we sat in awe of the paintings.
 The indigenous culture in the Cooktown area is very much a living culture, not hidden away in museums.
 I highly recommend this tour if you plan to be in the region!

 I did the half day rock art tour with Cliff and what a beautiful experience.
 It was an absolute joy to walk on country with someone who’s ancestors have lived there for millenniums.
 Seeing their backyard come to life with stories of times gone by.
 The rock art was beautiful and unique and Cliff explained it all from the stories passed down to him.
 I would highly recommend everyone to connect with culture through Culture Connect.
 Can’t wait to come back and do the full day tour!!!
 Compliments to all the family for what an amazing job they’ve done.
 Keep up the Awesome work!!